Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Calling a Truce in the Ego War

-Beyond all that, If a person were to type “libertarian” into MS Word’s thesaurus the result one gets are synonyms like tolerant, permissive, open-minded, broadminded, democratic and liberal (that last clearly meaning “classical liberal,” not “collectivist liberal”) along with the antonym “oppressive.”
+Beyond all that, if a person were to type “libertarian” into MS Word’s thesaurus, the result one gets are synonyms like tolerant, permissive, open-minded, broadminded, democratic, and liberal (the last clearly meaning “classical liberal,” not “collectivist liberal”) along with the antonym “oppressive.”

 The only conclusion from this is that those who hate or fear libertarianism are (channeling an old English idiom) still intellectually tied firmly to Mama’s apron strings.